neicnordic/heirsofdoom/building.md

 ### Connect the Raspberry Pi 3

-Now connect the Raspberry Pi:
+Now connect the Raspberry Pi with 2 screws on the top - note the distance rings in between the Raspberry Pi plate and the blue structure:

 <img src="/assets/img/robots/robot31.jpg" style="width: 500px;"/>
 <img src="/assets/img/robots/robot43.jpg" style="width: 500px;"/>